openvocab/loomio-api-proposal/README.md

 ##Introduction

+###How to use this document

+This document assumes you're familiar with some basic technical terms of the Web but is written with non-technical audience in mind.
+For example, you will need to understand what [API](http://en.wikipedia.org/wiki/Application_programming_interface) means.

+If you want a high-level of overview of software integration read the rest of the Introduction and Stratgies for Data Integration.

+If you want to understand how Linked Data and JSON-LD work continue on with Open Vocab Implementation with JSON-LD.

+If you want to dive into the details of what the Loomio API could look like head to Data Entities.

+###Main points

+ 1. People mean different things when speak of 'integrating apps'.
+ 2. Data integration is more powerful and flexible than other types of integration (but the others are cool too).
+ 3. We advocate the 'Open Vocab' approach to data integration.
+ 5. [JSON-LD](http://json-ld.org/) (a data format) makes impementing an Open Vocab approach easy.
+ 5. We provide details on how to implement an Open Vocab strategy using Loomio, Cobudget, and DemocracyOS API's as examples.

+###What do you mean by 'Data Integration'?

 Software integration can occur at three different levels:
  1. User Interface (UI),
- 2. Business Logic, and
+ 2. Business Logic or 'Services', and
  3. Data

 Integrating at the UI level means that familiar elements of one app appear in another app.
-For example, the Loomio decision pie chart might appear in Cobudget in a related context.
+For example, the Loomio decision pie chart might appear in Cobudget in some relevant context.

 Integrating at the Business Logic level means that apps rely on common 'services'.
 For example, two different apps might rely on a third 'Group' service which provides a common definition of groups for client apps.
-This might allow a user to join a group in one app and automatically join the same group in another app.
+This might allow a user to join a group in one app and be automatically added to the same group in another app.

 Integrating at the Data level means that an app can read from (and even write to) different sources of data.
-For example, DemocracyOS and Loomio may independently publish data about decisions or discussions happening around particular topics or in particular regions.
-A third party app might aggregate these sources and present the user with 'discussions happening in your region' or similar.
+For example, DemocracyOS and Loomio may independently publish data through their API about decisions or discussions happening around particular topics or in particular regions.
+A third party app might pull data from these apps, aggregate it, and present the user with a feed of 'discussions happening in your region', or 'curent discussions on topc X'.

+We can think of data integration as a 'substrate' layer. when we integrate app's data its possible to recreate the same UI elements of one app within another .
+Its also possible to use a data source to provide similar functionality as a service.
+However, the reverse is not true.
+There are functions that only data integration can provide that the other kinds of integration cannot.

-This document only considers Data integration.
-We discuss UI and Business Logic integration in separate documents.
+For the remainder of this document we only considers Data integration.
+We plan to discuss UI and Business Logic integration separately.

+###Data Integration Strategies

 We know of four strategies for integrating data from apps with other apps:
  1. 'Point-to-point Integration',